-Edward L. Bliss, M. D., of Foochow, China, occupied the pulpit Sunday morning at the Congegational church and gave an excellent address on "Medical missions in China".
+Edward L. Bliss, M. D., of Foochow, China, occupied the pulpit Sunday morning at the Congegational church and gave an excellent address on "Medical missions in China."
 There "Medical missions in China."
-There was a special choir of young people who sustained their part in the exercises most creditably.
+There was a special choir of young people who sustained their part in the ex-ercises most creditably.
 Dr. Bliss Dr. Bliss spoke again in the evening.
 Arthur E. Day has been suffering with an injured hand.
-The accident happened while he was examining happened while he machinery at the Sargent machine shop.

-Mrs. O. R. Spaulding is entertaining

-View, Cal., is renewing some of the former pleasant associations of Westford.
+The accident happened while he was examining happened while he machinery at the Sargent masome chine shop.
+Mrs. O. R. Spaulding is entertaining to that long-reach village improve- friends at camp this week.
+The ment act, that is being demonstrated camps of the Westford colony on the View, Cal., is renewing some of the brothers went to their barn to take former pleasant associations of West-care of their stock and horses, they ford.
 At present she is the guest of Miss Emily F. Fletcher.
 Graniteville.

 Mrs. Sherman, wife of Dr. W. H Sherman of this village, is now visit-ing relatives in Damariscotta, Maine, for a few weeks.

-O. A. Nelson and A. R. Wall enjoyed a very pleasant automobile trip next Saturday.
+O. A. Nelson and A. R. Wall en-joyed a very pleasant automobile trip over the famous racing course in Low-ell and Tyngsboro, last Saturday af-ternoon, as the guests of Edward B. Carney in his Buick car.
+Carney in his Buick car. next Saturday.